OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Introduction and experimental results of the special scenario dataset

-The appendix presents the introduction and experimental results of the special scenario dataset proposed in this work.
+This appendix presents the introduction and experimental results of the special scenario dataset proposed in this work.
 It comprises nine distinct scenarios, each highlighting one or two evaluator characteristics.
-Visualizations of all special scenarios are presented in Fig. \ref{fig_A}, while the experimental results for different evaluation methods are summarized in Table \ref{table_A1}.
+Visualizations of all special scenarios are presented in Fig. \ref{fig_A}, while the experimental results for different evaluators are summarized in Table \ref{table_A1}.
 The detailed descriptions of the special scenarios are as follows: